troii/Rudeltippen/README.md

 play start
 ```

 If you’re on Windows, 'play start' will execute Rudeltippen in the current Command-Window.
 Thus, closing the Window will close Rudeltippen.
-Download and Install psexec and start Rudeltippen with
+Do solve this issue, download and install psexec and start Rudeltippen with

 ```bash
 /path/to/psexec/psexec.exe /path/to/play/play.bat start /path/to/rudeltippen